gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 be followed for DTLS in SCTP, but are not mandated by the DTLS 1.2 specification.

+## Privacy Considerations

+Although DTLS in SCTP provides privacy for the actual user message as well as a most other information fields, some fields are not confidentiality protected.
+In addition to the DTLS header, the SCTP common header is not confidentiality protected.
+An attacker can correlate DTLS connections over the same SCTP association using the SCTP common header.

+It is RECOMMENDED that DTLS/SCTP is used with certificate-based authentication in DTLS 1.3 {{RFC9147}} to provide identity protection.

 # IANA Consideration

 This document adds the two new entries listed in